larsleyendecker/biodapt/README.md

-# Bayesian experimental design for the optimization of medium composition and biomass formation of tobacco BY-2 cell suspension cultures in a stirred-tank bioreactor
+# biodapt | Bayesian experimental design for the optimization of medium composition and biomass formation of tobacco BY-2 cell suspension cultures in a stirred-tank bioreactor

 ## 1. Motivation
 Utilizing multi-variate, multi-objective, and batch Bayesian Experimental Design for optimizing medium composition and biomass formation in the batch-phase of tobacco BY-2 cell suspension cultures in a stirred-tank bioreactor.
 This repository contains the code for configuring and conducting experiments to optimize biomass formation by utilizing Bayesian Experimental Design.
+The following visualizations describe 1) the cultivation process, 2) the process scheme comprising parameters and objectives considered in optimization, and tabular overviews of both 3) input parameters and 4) objectives.

 #### Typical cultivation process of BY-2 cells consisting of an initial one-week batch phase followed by a multi-week semi-continuous phase